 Offred’s strong memory of the makeup nods to the importance she attaches to self-preservation and putting on a good appearance.
 (It also recalls Offred’s use of the butter in Chapter 17.)
 Offred is aligned with the Nazi’s wife—she’s seeing the human side of a powerful and probably evil man.
 The anecdote may serve as a warning to Offred not to believe too many nice things about the Commander, even as she tells herself stories that make him seem more caring.

-All of a sudden, Offred starts spastically laughing.
+All of a sudden, Offred starts laughing uncontrollably.
 She desperately tries to be quiet, hiding herself in the closet, her laughter erupting violently like red lava.
 In the closet she thinks about “Nolite te bastardes carborandorum” and listens to her own heartbeat.

 Though earlier Offred thought of her body as betraying her by not getting pregnant (Chapter 13) or hated her body for determining her (Chapter 12), now she finds steadiness in it.